 Cost & Price Analysis

 This is the category where the top-down pricing policy is widely used.
 One of the key elements the service provider would consider when pricing the ESP system is lost production opportunities and cost of ESP change for operators.
-Operator is willing to pay more for the ESP system, if it guarantees certain performance levels.
+The operator is willing to pay more for the ESP system if it guarantees certain performance levels.
 E.g. changing a US$ 500K ESP system requires on average of 3-8 days of lost production and daily rig rates.
 This could be translated into millions of dollars of costs for operators.

 Onwards maintenance of ESP systems is another large area of opportunity for service providers, due to switching costs.
 Depending on the operator requirements for ESPs, pricing models may be geared towards onward operations & maintenance of ESP systems.

 The ESP system consists of Surface Equipment and Donwhole ESP assembly.
 The majority of the components are electrical, instrumentation and steel.
 Depending on the design and application, costs of the ESP system may vary by 4 times e.g. chrome vs. stainless steel down-hole assembly.
 Below is an estimated cost structure of a typical ESP system.

 Down-hole temperature is another factor that affects the costs of electrical components down-hole, e.g. cabling, sensors and seals, that can withstand high temperature or any other soar service environment.